 How to recover a Google account if lost or hacked

 Nowadays, we all have Google accounts jam-packed with personal data, whether our emails, contacts, appointments, or text messages.
 So when we lose access to our Google account, it has the potential to be an earth-shuddering disaster in the making.
 But there’s no need to have a nervous breakdown just yet, though.
 You can take various recovery steps to recover a Google account and regain control of your data to stay secure online.

 Recovering a Google account depends on how you lost it in the first place.
-If you forgot your password, that’s easy to fix.
+If you forgot your password, that's easy to fix.
 If you were hacked, things just got a lot more complicated, but not impossible.
 Everything revolves around the Google account recovery link.

 JUMP TO KEY SECTIONS